How to Grow Ornamental, Decorative and Garden Grasses

 Also known as peasant grass, this is another very tactile, multi stemmed variety of Stipa.
 The plumes are soft and become more open as the plant flowers.
 Just visible in the images is Verbascum an ideal planting companion.

 S. calamagrostis grows to around 1.2 metres, it is fully hardy and grows best in a sunny spot.
-It will die back over winter and any remaining stop growth can be cut back in early spring, ready for the new growth.
+Cut back any remaining growth in early spring to prepare for new growth, as it will die back over winter.

 Stipa Gigantea